Sioux Lookout is the highest point in the county and you can see for miles.

 huge Indian statue to

-was 17 years old but small for her age, so was the only one small enough to not put addition weight on
+was 17 years old but small for her age, so was the only one small enough not to put additional weight on

 the horse yet could skillfully manage her at the top with limited space to maneuver such a huge heavy item.